HritikShukla02/booking-scraper/README.md

     - run the command: "source venv/Scripts/activate".

 -  **Enter the Location**:
-    - Open the settings.py
+    - Open the middlewares.py
-    - Scroll to bottom of page.
+    - Scroll to SeleniumMiddleware class
     - Update the variable **DEST** to the desired location.
     - Save the file.